Seeed-Studio/SenseCraft-AI_Client/README.md

-# Seeed Sensecraft AI web UI
+# Seeed SenseCraft AI web UI

-This is **Seeed Sensecraft AI web UI** .
+This is **Seeed SenseCraft AI web UI** .
 It works in conjunction with [**Seeed-SenseCraft-AI-Edge ↗**](https://github.com/Seeed-Studio/Seeed-SenseCraft-AI-Edge.git).
 It provides the necessary API endpoints and handles the business logic for the frontend application.

 ## Getting Started